jahAtFriends/DijkstrasDeque/README.md

 stack.
 This will be the evaluation of the expression.

 ### Syntax Errors
 Your compiler should also detect compile-time syntax errors.
 Fortunately, this is pretty easy to do.
-There are _three_ classes of compile errors that could be encountered:
+There are _three_ classes of compile errors that could be
+encountered:

 1. Illegal character (like a letter or something)
-2. Illegal expression (characters are correct but the expression doesn't follow the syntax rules listed above.
+2. Illegal expression (characters are correct but the expression doesn't follow the syntax rules listed above.)

+The first syntax error is found by adding a substep to step 2 of the algorthm in the previous section: If the character is neither a number or an operator, throw an `IllegalArgumentException` with a message specifying the illegal character.

+The second syntax error is found if, at the end of the evaluation, the stacks are not both empty (except for one value in the number stack), _or_ one stack is empty when you attempt to pop something from it.
+Throw an `IllegalArgumentException`in both of these cases.
+You can read more about this exception in its corresponding [javadoc](https://docs.oracle.com/javase/7/docs/api/java/lang/IllegalArgumentException.html)

+### API

+Your compiler needs to have only one method, namely `public static double evaluate(String expression)` which takes in a String formatted according to the syntax rules above and returns its value as a double.

+## Conclusion
+This is the most complicated project we've had to date (actually its kind of _two_ projects).
+However, if you're caught up on the class notes and have a stack already coded you should be able to complete each of these in a week and have the whole thing submitted by the end of the semester.
+Of course, you'll need to use wisely the several hours of class time we have left, too.

+Starter code is provided for both of the required classes.